 This way, you won't see the "buy nothing new" as a challenge; instead, you will see it as a way of living sustainably and promoting zero waste.
 This challenge encourages you to think before purchasing something and asking yourself if you really need an item.
 If you do, if there is a sustainable alternative available.

 The 4RS, Refusing, Reducing, Reusing, and Recycling is a helpful framework to keep in mind when aiming to buy nothing new.
+For more inspiration check out our zero waste tips and pick up a sustainable living book.

 Stop contributing to the exploitation of clothing factory workers by choosing to buy from thrift stores.
 You do not need to sacrifice quality, as you can find great quality second-hand clothes for half their regular price.
 And often even better.